A PATENT SYSTEM FOR THE 21ST CENTURY

 As a result, patents are being more zealously sought, vigorously asserted, and aggressively enforced than ever before.
 There are many indications that firms in a variety of industries, as well as universities and public institutions, are attaching greater importance to patents and are willing to pay higher costs to acquire, exercise, and defend them.
 The workload of the U.S. Patent and Trademark Office has increased several-fold in the last few decades, to the point that it is issuing approximately 100 patents every working hour.
 Meanwhile, the costs of acquiring patents, promoting or securing licenses to patented technology, and prosecuting and defending against infringement allegations in the increasing number of patent suits are rising rapidly.

 In spite of these changes and the obvious importance of patents to the economy, there had not been a broad-based study of the patent system’s performance since the Depression.
-Accordingly, the Academies assembled a committee that included three corporate R&D managers, a university administrator, three patent holders, and experts in biotechnology, bioengineering, chemicals, telecommunications, microelectronics, and software, as well as economists, legal scholars, practicing attorneys, and a former federal judge.
-This diversity of experience and expertise distinguished our panel from nearly all previous commissions on the subject, as did our study process.
-We held conferences and public hearings and we commissioned original empirical research on some aspects of the system.
-The resulting report provides a thoroughly researched, timely perspective on how well the system is working.
+Accordingly, the National Research Council (NRC) assembled a committee that includes three corporate R&D managers, a university administrator, three patent holders, and experts in biotechnology, bioengineering, chemicals, telecommunications, microelectronics, and software, as well as economists, legal scholars, and practicing attorneys.
+This diversity of experience and expertise distinguishes our panel from nearly all previous commissions on the subject, as does our study process.
+We held conferences and public hearings and we commissioned our own empirical research.
+The committee’s report, A Patent System for the 21st Century, released a year ago, provides a thoroughly researched, timely perspective on how well the system is working.

 Because the claim that quality has deteriorated in a broad and systematic way has not been empirically tested, conclusions must remain tentative.
 But there are several reasons to suspect that more issued patents are substandard, particularly in technologies newly subject to patenting.
 One reason to believe that quality has suffered, even before taking examiner qualifications and experience into account, is that in recent years the number of patent examiners has not kept pace with the increase in workload represented by the escalating number and growing complexity of applications.
-The result, in part, has been longer pendency, but in all likelihood there has also been inadequate scrutiny.
 Second, patent approval rates are higher than in some other major nations’ patent offices.
-Third, changes in the treatment of business method and genomic patent applications, introduced in 2000 and 2001 as a result of criticisms of the quality of patents being issued, reduced or at least slowed down the number of patent grants in those fields.
-And fourth, there does appear to have been some dilution of the application of the non-obviousness standard, particularly in biotechnology, and some limitations on its proper application, for example to business methods patent applications.
+Third, changes in the treatment of genomic and business method applications, introduced as a result of criticisms of the quality of patents being issued, reduced or at least slowed down the number of patent grants in those fields.
+And fourth, there does appear to have been some dilution of the application of the nonobviousness standard in biotechnology and some limitations on its proper application to business methods patent applications.
 Although quality appears to be more problematic in rapidly moving areas of technology newly subject to patenting and perhaps is corrected over time, the cost of waiting for an evolutionary process to run its course may be too high when new technologies attract the level of investment exhibited by the Internet, biotechnology, and now nanotechnology.